Let's start with a script that creates a string, names it s, and prints it.

 Example script: first_string_intro

-• Open the Terminal and verify that it displays ABC 123.
+(See Use the Serial Monitor.) - Verify that it displays ABC 123.

 How first_string_intro Works